pip-services/pip-services-docs/content/en/golang/expressions/csv/csv_tokenizer.md

 ### Properties

 #### EndOfLine
-Separator for rows in CSV stream.
+Separator for rows in a CSV stream.

 > (c [*CsvTokenizer]()) EndOfLine() string

 - **returns**: string - separator for rows.

 #### FieldSeparators
-Separator for fields in CSV stream.
+Separator for fields in a CSV stream.

 > (c [*CsvTokenizer]()) FieldSeparators() []rune